humphd/update-wpd-docs/README.md

 update-wpd-docs
 ===============

-Creates a comprehensive JSON file of WebPlatform Docs' CSS Properties, mostly for offline use.
+Creates a comprehensive JSON file of selected [WebPlatform Docs](https://docs.webplatform.org) data, mostly for offline use.

 # Installation
 ```